didenko/er_poe_fw/README.md

 ![WAN](img/3_wan.png)

 When considering actual configuration this example does not provide an example of how to allow a new connection path to DMZ.
-Such configuration rule should go before the first rule in the `WAN_IN` rule set.
+Such configuration rule should go after the first rule in the `WAN_IN` rule set.
 Allowing connections from _WAN_ to _DMZ_ sides is a more complex topic and solutions vary depending on the type of application which traffic is being allowed.

 The example also omits throttling and other traffic limits to help with DDOS and similar traffic.